thepenetrationtestingfactory/form3/README.md

 /api/payments/update/{id}	POST	-> update the payment which id is passed as parameter with the data passed in the body of the request

+Testing:
+Apart of unit testing cases in PaymentServiceImplTest.java, there is an integration test to test the REST API entry point methods: PaymentApiControllerTest.java which would need to have the embedded server Jetty running.